 4. Give small gifts.
 No need to go over budget with large cash gifts.
 Instead, think of thoughtful, yet inexpensive gifts like gift cards to a local coffee shop, movie tickets or flowers.

 5. Give them a wacky and fun award.
 Here at Limeade, we give the “Make Others Great Award” on a monthly basis to an employee nominated by their peers.
-The winner is announced at an all-staff meeting and the employee gets to have a large green shoe on their desk for the entire month.
+It’s one of our favorite employee reward ideas — the winner is announced at an all-staff meeting and the employee gets to have a large green shoe on their desk for the entire month.